How Long Does Weed Stay In Your System?

 Cannabis consumers often want to know how long cannabis stays in their body to gain more knowledge about their long-term health.
-Surprisingly, cannabis doesn’t leave our system when the euphoric effects of THC wear off.
-Many different factors impact how long it takes for our bodies to digest weed including how often we consume the plant and our body type.
+Surprisingly, cannabis does not leave our system when the euphoric effects of THC wear off.
+Many different factors impact how long it takes for our bodies to digest weed, including how often we consume the plant and our body type.
 In this article, we'll break down these different factors to answer the question: how long does weed stay in your system?

 How Do Our Bodies Absorb Cannabis?

-Whether smoking or ingesting cannabis, the chemical components of the plant (cannabinoids) get transported to our brains from our stomachs or lungs via our bloodstream.
-During this process, cannabinoids like THC and CBD undergo changes and react with cannabinoid receptors in the brain.
-This causes feelings of relaxation, impaired reaction time, as well as some medical benefits.
+Whether smoking or ingesting cannabis, the plant's chemical components (cannabinoids) get transported to our brains from our stomachs or lungs via our bloodstream.
+During this process, the THC and CBD cannabinoids bind to the cannabinoid receptors in the brain - CB1 and CB2.
+The interaction between our body's endocannabinoids and the cannabis cannabinoids produces feelings of relaxation, impaired reaction time, and other therapeutic effects.

-After consuming cannabis, THC fades in a matter of minutes as it is broken down into THC-COOH and other chemicals.
-Technically, THC-COOH and other THC byproducts are responsible for getting you high, not THC itself.
-While THC gets a bad reputation for making us fail a drug test, it is actually THC-COOH that is detected in our system.
+After consuming cannabis, the levels of THC immediately diminish.
+THC-COOH - the compound of interest for diagnostic purposes - among other compounds break down, fading the high in a matter of minutes.
+Technically, THC-COOH and other THC byproducts are responsible for getting someone high, not THC itself.
+While THC gets a bad reputation for making us fail a drug test, it is THC-COOH that the system is detecting.

-Many online sources agree that about 30 days is how long cannabis remains in your system.
-However, scientific studies have found that this average can actually be completely different depending on how the cannabis was taken, how often the person consumes weed, and how their body processes the plant.
+Many online sources agree that about 30 days is how long cannabis remains in the body's system.
+However, scientific studies have found this average can vary widely depending on the individual's consumption method, frequency of consumption, and how their body reacts to the cannabis plant.

-Personal factors like metabolism and amount of body fat impact how long the plant stays in your body as well.
-Since THC is fat soluble, people with a higher body fat percentage tend to store the chemicals for longer, increasing removal time.
-Additionally, a faster metabolism will decrease removal time.
+Personal factors like body fat impact how long the plant stays in your body.
+Since THC is fat-soluble, people with a higher body fat percentage tend to store the chemicals for longer, increasing removal time.

 Not All Ways Of Consuming Cannabis Are Created Equal

-Answering the question, how long does weed stay in your system will also depend on how the cannabinoids enter your body.
-Cannabis connoisseurs will be aware that the high you feel from smoking weed can be vastly different than that felt after eating a brownie.
-Edibles that contain THC produce highs that last longer compared to smoking the plant.
+Answering the question: how long does weed stay in the system?
+It also depends on how the cannabinoids enter the body.
+In other words, the consumption method of cannabis is a large factor in how long weed stays in the system.
+For example, edibles containing THC produce highs that last longer compared to when smoking flower.
 Remember THC-COOH?
-This chemical is responsible for this longer high as more of it reaches the brain after eating an edible.
+This chemical is responsible for this more prolonged high as more THC reaches the brain after digesting the edible.

-So how long does a joint stay in your system compared to edible gummies?
-Assuming both have the same amount of THC, you can expect the cannabis from the edibles to stay in your body almost twice as long compared to smoking the plant.
+How long does THC stay in the body's system from smoking a joint compared to eating an edible gummy?
+Assuming both have the same THC levels, expect the cannabis from the edibles to stay in the body almost twice as long compared to smoking the plant.

-The other popular cannabinoid, CBD, is used in many states for relieving a range of medical issues from arthritis to nausea.
-While it doesn’t get you high, some users are curious about how long CBD stays in their body.
 As a general rule, CBD stays in our body as long as THC does, with frequent use causing longer-term buildups of the cannabinoid.
-Like THC, CBD will stay in your system longer if you have a higher body fat percentage and a lower metabolism.
+Like THC, CBD will remain in your system longer if you have a higher body fat percentage and lower metabolism.

 Long-Term Cannabis Effects

-The immediate effects of lighting up a joint may make you overlook any longer-term effects of cannabinoids staying in your system.
-THC and its sub-chemicals produce immediate feelings of euphoria and relaxation after toking up.
+The immediate effects of lighting up a joint may make someone overlook any longer-term effects of cannabinoids staying in your system.
+THC and its byproducts produce immediate feelings of euphoria and relaxation after toking up.
 THC also has some medical benefits like pain relief and appetite stimulation.
 The effects of cannabis usually last for a few hours before wearing off.

 Although THC impacts memory and attention immediately, heavy users can experience these effects for up to a week after they stop consuming the plant.
-This is a sign that our body takes a long time to fully remove the cannabinoids from weed use.
-There are a lot of unknowns when trying to answer the question how long does weed stay in your system.
-How long cannabis will remain present in your body will largely depend on your lifestyle, consumption method, and consumptions habits.
+The prolonged effects of cannabis are a sign our body takes a long time to remove the cannabinoids from weed use thoroughly.
+There are many unknowns when trying to answer the question of how long does weed stay in your system.
+How long cannabis will remain present in your body will largely depend on your lifestyle, consumption method, and consumption habits.
 And now you know!

-With options for delivery and pick up, greenrush is the easiest way to buy weed.
-Shop thousands of products from hundreds of retailers and start your order today.
+With options for delivery and pick up, the greenrush app is the easiest way to buy weed.
+Shop thousands of products— including flower, edibles, concentrates, pre-rolls, and more.